 The days of mammoth, weighty treadmills taking up half your spare room are well behind us – the best treadmills are cheap treadmills: smaller, foldable and more potent than you might imagine.
-In fact, some cheap treadmills are so good that they ended up being listed in our best folding treadmills guide as they can produce up to 1.5 horsepower and can dial up to a maximum speed of around 8-9 mph, meaning you can push yourself on harder interval sessions if that’s your aim.
+In fact, some cheap treadmills are so good that they ended up being listed in our best folding treadmills guide as they can produce up to 1.5 horsepower and can dial up to a maximum speed of around 8-9 mph, meaning you can push yourself on more challenging interval sessions if that's your aim.

 Alternatively, at the lowest end of the price scale, you'll find smaller models that fold down nicely and are ideal for regularly walking or jogging up to around 6mph.
 On a budget?
 Have a look at the best folding exercise bikes and the best under-desk treadmills; both are inexpensive and can get you fit at home.